 How to Recycle Smartphone

 There are two ways you can recycle smartphones.
 We’ve talked about one method in the above paragraphs.
-Sell the smartphone you are not using, to a second hand phone shop.
-There are many, some of them offering pick up facility.
+Sell the smartphone you are not using, to a second-hand phone shop.
+There are many, some of them offering pick-up facilities.
 You can find such stores locally or on the Internet.
-You may also use an online search engine to find out second hand smartphone buyers in your area and then use any maps app to get the exact location.
+You may also use an online search engine to find out second-hand smartphone buyers in your area and then use any maps app to get the exact location.

-Remember, if you are holding back unused smartphones, you are holding back manufacture and sale of low cost cellphones.
-Your act of recycling smartphones helps in creating cheaper handsets for people having lower budget for new phones (or any other kind of electronics).
-It is okay if you remove the battery and keep the smartphone with you carefully to look back at it someday in future.
+Remember, if you are holding back unused smartphones, you are holding back the manufacture and sale of low-cost cellphones.
+Your act of recycling smartphones helps in creating cheaper handsets for people having a lower budget for new phones (or any other kind of electronics).
+It is okay if you remove the battery and keep the smartphone with you carefully to look back at it someday in the future.
 In that case, just make sure you keep both the phone and its battery in a dry place.

 Precautions to take before recycling smartphones